rajeshrinet/pyross/README.md

 Please read the [PyRoss Wiki](https://github.com/rajeshrinet/pyross/wiki/) before you use PyRoss for your research.
 [Open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
 Issues can be shared with others with similar queries and you help the user community by communicating through issues.
 Thank you!

-**Coming soon** - PyRossGeo - extension of PyRoss to spatially-resolved models with explicit modelling of commuting.
+- **Coming soon**: PyRossGeo, an extension of PyRoss that is spatially resolved and explicitly models commuting networks.
 ## Installation
 You can take PyRoss for a spin **without installation**: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/rajeshrinet/pyross/master?filepath=examples).
 Please be patient while [Binder](https://mybinder.org/v2/gh/rajeshrinet/pyross/master?filepath=examples) loads.